 by building upon what you know already... or start from scratch.
 Everywhere you go will be a chance to practice your new found linguistic skills.

-of Japan's culture as you explore either your own, or through CIEE scheduled activities
+as you explore on your own, or through CIEE scheduled activities and excursions

 UNESCO World Heritage Sites in Japan.
 Venture beyond the city to enhance your learning.21